 We decided one morning we were going to take the bus no matter what.
 We asked a lot of people and walked around a good deal and finally ended up in a line with a bunch of Cubans waiting for the bus that would take us downtown for the peso equivalent of three cents as apposed to […]READ IT!

 In transmuting our raw experiences in Cuba into stories, I have changed some names and events in this or future posts about the country.
-I do so with respect to you, the reader, and to protect the people we found there, who otherwise could not have told us what they did. . . .
-Customs […]READ IT!
+I do so with respect to you, the reader, and to protect the people we found there, who otherwise could not have told us what they did. *** Customs was a […]READ IT!

 Lesson learned: Sleep is part of the preparation.
 While I’m used to odd hours and long shifts, the utter fatigue that sets in when the sailing gets lousy can be mentally and physically incapacitating; leading to poor decision making, procrastination of crucial tasks, even confusion that can lead to steering a wrong course or misinterpreting […]READ IT!

 “You think we should turn back?” he asked.
-I cocked my head to the side and met what I could see of his concerned eyes in the dark, over his hands, which were tightly gripping the steering wheel.
-His muscles were taut at the tops of his tanned arms.
-His body swayed harshly back and […]READ IT!
+I cocked my head to the side and met what I could see of his concerned eyes in the dark, over his hands, which tightly gripped the large metal steering wheel.
+His muscles were taut at the tops of his tanned arms and his body swayed harshly […]READ IT!

 I have been afraid of sharks my whole life.
 Even in the pool when I was a little kid I remember being afraid if I could not see the entire pool at all times.
 Yes, I was afraid of sharks.
 In pools.
 I still get extremely nervous in the water if the visibility is […]READ IT!